Eddie Robinson (baseball): Career

 Eddie Robinson, a left-handed batter who threw right-handed, played four seasons in the minor leagues before being briefly called up at the end of the 1942 season by the Cleveland Indians.
 He enlisted in the U.S. Navy after the 1942 season and did not resume his baseball career until 1946.
-He suffered a leg injury while in the service, and never fully recovered fully thanks to a botched operation, but he recovered sufficiently to enjoy an outstanding major league career.
+Robinson suffered a leg injury while in the service, and never fully recovered fully due to a botched operation, but did recover sufficiently to enjoy a thirteen-season major league career.
 He enjoyed his most prominent team moment when, at the age of 27, he contributed to his first team, the Cleveland Indians, winning the 1948 World Series.
 Although traded during that offseason, he was still at the top of his game and with his next two teams, Washington Senators (1949–50) and Chicago White Sox (1950–52), experienced the most productive seasons of his time in the majors.
 In 1951 Robinson began his life-long relationship with Paul Richards when former player Richards started his major league career as a manager with the Chicago White Sox.

-Overall, he appeared in 1,315 games and batted .268 with 172 home runs, and 723 runs batted in.
-Defensively, he finished his career with a .990 fielding percentage playing every inning at first base.
+Overall, Robinson appeared in 1,315 games and batted .268 with 172 home runs, and 723 runs batted in.
+Defensively, he finished his career with a .990 fielding percentage, playing every inning at first base.
 He did not play in the 1943 through 1945 seasons, due to his service in the U.S. Navy during World War II.
 After the 1948 season, Robinson, Ed Klieman, and Joe Haynes were sent to the Senators in exchange for Mickey Vernon and Early Wynn.

-A four-time All-Star, he was the American League's starting first baseman for the midsummer classics of 1949 and 1952.
+A four-time All-Star, Robinson was the American League's starting first baseman for the midsummer classics of 1949 and 1952.
 The first game was a slugfest, 11–7, won by the American League, with a Robinson first-inning single off National league starter Warren Spahn driving in Joe DiMaggio.
 In the 1952 game, a rain-shortened 3-2 National League victory, Robinson singled in the American League's first run, scoring Minnie Miñoso, who had led off the fourth inning with a double.

-On April 25, 1951, he became one of the few players to hit a home run out of old Comiskey Park.
+On April 25, 1951, Robinson became one of the few players to hit a home run out of old Comiskey Park.

 In 1955, while playing for the New York Yankees as a part-time player, Robinson hit 16 home runs while having only 36 hits.
 He also had more runs batted in than hits, knocking in 42 runs.
-For the season he hit only .208 in 173 at bats, and had 36 base-on-balls.
+For the season he hit only .208 in 173 at bats, and had 36 bases-on-balls.

 Robinson was the oldest living Major League player who began his career during or after the 1940s, and he was the last living player whose Major League career was interrupted by World War II service.
 (Chris Haughey never made it back to the majors, and Eddie Basinski and Tommy Brown were civilians throughout the war.)